 3 Weeks Before Deadline:

-Your video company should send you a draft version, usually via an Internet link.
+Your video company should send you a draft version online.

 Review it carefully and make final changes.
 Don’t delay!